Viktor Orbán: Fifth government (2022–2026)

+In June 2024, Hungary was fined 200 million euros, in addition to a daily one-million-euro fine by the European Court of Justice for "deliberately evading” compliance with European Union laws on migration and asylum seekers.

 In July 2024, Zelensky decided to shut down the overland pipeline transfer of petroleum products from Russia to Hungary.
 Orbán and his government protested this event strenuously.
 When Croatia suggested that Hungary could use the Adria oil pipeline, Orbán refused, and his foreign minister said that it was unreliable.

 In October 2024, as the Premier of Hungary was invited to address the European Parliament as part of Hungary's six-month presidency of the European Council.
 Peter Magyar, Manfred Weber, Valerie Hayer, and Moritz Koerner amongst others lined up to berate him.
 During the European Parliament session, Ursula von der Leyen criticized Orbán, accusing him of failing to support Ukraine and mismanaging Hungary's economy.
-She highlighted the contrast between Orbán's current stance and the bravery of Hungarian freedom fighters in 1956, questioning the rationale of blaming Ukraine for the war.
+She highlighted the contrast between Orbán's current stance and the bravery of Hungarian "freedom fighters" in 1956, questioning the rationale of blaming Ukraine for the war.
 Additionally, MEP Péter Magyar criticized Orbán's government for corruption and declining living standards.

+In April 2026, Orbán has been accused of planting a "false flag" operation after a bomb was found next to the Balkan Stream pipeline.
+Balkan Stream supplies gas from Russia to Hungary, Serbia and Bulgaria.
+The explosives were found in two sacks in Kanjiza, Serbia on the border with Hungary.
+Orbán described it as "act of sabotage" by Ukraine noting that "Ukraine has been trying to cut Europe off from Russian energy for years".
+Orbán had previously accused Ukraine of not repairing the Druzhba pipeline for oil from Russia to Hungary and other countries.
+Ukraine and Hungarian opposition said its more likely the bomb incident is a fabrication in order to improve the chances of success in the parliamentary election scheduled for Sunday 12 April 2026.

+2026 parliamentary election

+Orbán ran for the fifth time for Prime Minister of Hungary, against Péter Magyar of the Tisza Party.
+Voting officially ended at 19:00.

+At 21:31, Orbán conceded defeat to Magyar after 16 years as Prime Minister of Hungary.
+Orbán said "The responsibility and opportunity to govern were not given to us."
+Orbán also said "We are not giving up.
+Never, never, never."

+On April 25, 2026 after the defeat in the Parliamentary elections, Orbán said he would leave his Parliament seat but hoped to remain as head of Fidesz.
+Orbán's Chief of Staff Gergely Gulyás would become the leader of the opposition in the Parliament.
+Following Magyar's ascension to the prime ministry, the Parliament adopted a constitutional amendment limiting the position to two terms, effectively prohibiting Orbán from further returns to the office.